ssmousav1/bettermode-vite/README.md

 - `npm run serve` - Serve the production build locally
 - `npm run lint` - Lint the project files
 - `npm run test` - Run the test suite

+## Using v0 for Further Development

+This project was designed with the assistance of v0 AI.
+To continue using v0 for development:

+1. Access the v0 platform at https://v0.dev
+2. Use the v0 interface to describe new components or modifications
+3. Integrate the v0-generated code into your project, ensuring it fits with the existing structure and style

 ## Contributing to Social Media App